lorne-univ/proxfleet/README.md

 # PROXFLEET

 A set of tools to manage Proxmox Servers that are in a clusterless configuration.

+## Informations

-The proxmoxer api is mainly used.
+The Python library used is **proxmoxer**.
+The Proxmox API documentation is available here: [Proxmox API Documentation](https://pve.proxmox.com/pve-docs/api-viewer/index.html)

 ## Project Description